specklesystems/speckle-docs/dev/traversal.md

 Different connectors will have **different definitions of a “convertible” object**.
 There is no definitive list of “convertible” Speckle types.
 Connector-specific flexibility allows for **targeted interop** workflows and allows for the **intricacies of each host application**.

 As part of the default traversal rules, we selectively traverse the properties of “convertible” objects.
-Only traversing `"elements"` (and its alias `"@elements"`) and any dynamic properties.
+Only traversing `"elements"` (and its alias `"@elements"`).

 All other non-”convertible” objects will be traversed blindly (i.e. they have all properties traversed).